Where We Live

 A Look at Home away from Home for VISIONS Teen Volunteers

-We get asked this question a lot: What are the living conditions like on a VISIONS program?
+We get asked this question a lot: What are the living conditions like on a VISIONS teen service program?

-The answer, simply put, is that it varies from program to program, but there are some common threads among all of the places we live.
-Careful consideration is put into every aspect of our program locations, and choosing our living quarters is a big part of that process.
+It varies from program to program, but there are some common threads among all of the places we live.
+Careful consideration is put into every aspect of our program locations, and choosing our living quarters is a part of that process.

-This also means that what we may take for granted at home—such as ample water for long showers or consistent electricity—may not be as reliable (although you can count on showering regularly).
-This is the reality of life in many of our host communities, and in the end, it makes the experience more interesting and authentic, adding to the character of each program.
+This also means that what we may take for granted at home—such as ample water for long showers or consistent electricity—may not be as reliable.
+This is the reality of life in many of our host communities, and in the end, it makes the experience more authentic and the memories more nostalgic!

-- We live in large rented homes, schools or community centers that are part of the community.
+- We live in rented homes, schools or community centers that are part of the community

-- Mattresses are provided, and participants bring their own sheets and pillow.
+- Mattresses are provided, and participants bring their own bedding

 Our Homes by Program